 Hartwell Plc is bringing forward proposals to unlock a major regeneration opportunity at a key gateway into the creative quarter of Digbeth in Birmingham.

-A public consultation has been launched to offer the local community an opportunity to comment on the plans.
+A public consultation has been completed to offer the local community an opportunity to comment on the plans and subsequently a planning application has been submitted to Birmingham City Council.

 Phoenix Yard – £100 million regeneration plans for a key gateway into Digbeth.